 4. No State Income Tax

 Retirees who settle in Houston can enjoy stretching their retirement dollars further than many other major metro areas.
 Texas doesn’t impose a state income tax, and it never will since the state constitution forbids it.
-This means that Social Security retirement benefits and all other types of retirement income are tax-free.
+This means that Social Security retirement benefits and all other types of retirement income are tax-free at the state level.

 Living in Houston gives retirees peace of mind because they have easy access to some of the world’s top doctors and specialists.
 Houston is home to the world’s largest medical complex and employs more than 360,000 health care workers.